-The idea behind task-based usability testing is that any application’s user experience is comprised of various steps along the user’s journey, each of which must be optimized for simplicity and ease of use to guide the user to his or her end goal.
+The idea behind task-based usability testing is that any application’s user experience is comprised of a series of steps along the user’s journey, each of which must be optimized for simplicity and ease of use to guide the user to his or her end goal.

-Each task, then, while contributing to a cohesive whole, is also a unique opportunity to create an intuitive and seamless interaction for the user.
+Each task, then, while contributing to a cohesive overall experience, is also a unique opportunity to create an intuitive and seamless interaction for the user.
 It is in finding where we fail to do this that we are able to improve our websites and applications.

 So if tasks are the building blocks of usability testing, is there a way to think quantitatively about the individual usability of the tasks we ask our testers to complete?
-Qualitative feedback identifying problem spots is an invaluable (and the primary) return of user testing, but it does not allow us to compare general usability across tasks and see the relative weight users assign to the problems (or ease of use) they faced in each separate task.
+Qualitative feedback identifying problem areas is an invaluable output of user testing, but it does not allow us to compare usability across tasks and see the relative weight users assign to the problems (or lack of problems) they faced in each separate task.

-With the implementation of the System Usability Scale, we complemented qualitative UX feedback with a way to measure and quantify overall system satisfaction and usability; but even a short 10-item questionnaire like SUS could quickly become burdensome for testers when applied repeatedly after each task.
+With the implementation of the System Usability Scale, we complemented qualitative-type feedback with a way to measure and quantify overall system satisfaction and usability; but even a short 10-item questionnaire like SUS would quickly become burdensome for testers when applied repeatedly after every task.

-Measurable metrics like number of clicks or time taken per task are useful in getting a handle on the effectiveness and simplicity of task designs, and are built into the bones of usability testing anyways, but are not comprehensive; they are more suited for extrapolation and setting targets to hit.
+Measurable metrics like number of clicks or time taken per task are useful in getting a handle on the effectiveness and simplicity of tasks, and are built into the bones of usability testing anyways, but are not comprehensive.
+They require a great deal of extrapolation, and are better suited for benchmarking and setting targets.

 The Single Ease Question

-A more broadly focused method, which does not pile significant amounts of time, effort, or complexity onto the tester, is the Single Ease Question, or SEQ.
+A more tightly focused method, which does not pile significant amounts of time, effort, or complexity onto the tester (or the researcher), is the Single Ease Question: the SEQ.

 Like SUS, the Single Ease Question uses a Likert Scale-style response system, but the similarities stop there.
 As its name implies, SEQ is just one question: “How difficult or easy did you find the task?”
 And the response scale has 7 points, not 5.